rmichon/multiKeyboard/doc/README.md

 `faust2smartkeyb` uses `faust2api` internally.
 Thus, Faust codes provided to `faust2smartkeyb` must respect the same standards as for `faust2api` (check the [`faust2api` documentation](https://ccrma.stanford.edu/~rmichon/faust2api/) for more information about this).

-The following code is similar to the one presented in the [`faust2api` documentation](https://ccrma.stanford.edu/~rmichon/faust2api/) in the [MIDI Enabled Polyphonic Object](https://ccrma.stanford.edu/~rmichon/faust2api/#midi-enabled-polyphonic-object) section:
+The following code is similar to the one presented in the [`faust2api` documentation](https://ccrma.stanford.edu/~rmichon/faust2api/) in the [MIDI Enabled Polyphonic Object](https://ccrma.stanford.edu/~rmichon/faust2api/#midi-enabled-polyphonic-object) section and can be downloaded [here](misc/ex1.dsp):

 ```
 import("stdfaust.lib");
 freq = nentry("freq",200,40,2000,0.01);
 gain = nentry("gain",1,0,1,0.01);
 gate = button("gate");
-cutoff = nentry("cutoff",1000,40,2000,0.01) : si.smoo;
+cutoff = 1000;
 envelope = gate*gate : si.smoo;
 process = os.sawtooth(freq)*envelope : fi.lowpass(3,cutoff) <: _,_;
 ```

 It implements a simple synthesizer based on a filtered sawtooth wave and it is polyphony-compatible thanks to its `freq`, `gain`, and `gate` parameters.

-If this code is provided as such to `faust2smartkeyb`, its UI declaration will be ignored and replaced by the default SmartKeyboard interface.
+If this code is provided as such to `faust2smartkeyb`, its UI declaration will be ignored and replaced by the default `SmartKeyboard` interface.
 This interface can be configured at the beginning of the Faust code using the `SmartKeyboard` metadata:

 ```
 declare interface "SmartKeyboard{